gbif/ipt/IPT2ManualNotes.wiki.md

 ### Download the IPT
 The latest release of the IPT software is available for download as a WAR file (or Web application ARchive) from the [IPT website](http://www.gbif.org/ipt).
 Download this file to the server on which the IPT will run.
 Developers or those wishing to use the latest revision of the source code should consult the [[How to Contribute|HowToContribute.wiki]] section of the GBIF IPT Google Code site wiki.
 ### Deploy the IPT to the servlet container
 Follow the normal process for deploying a web application to a servlet container.
-A wiki page with further information about specific installations can be found at http://code.google.com/p/gbif-providertoolkit/wiki/IPTServerPreparation.
+A wiki page with further information about specific installations can be found [[here|IPTServerPreparation.wiki]].
 ### Run the IPT application
 Successful deployment of the IPT to the servlet container will make the IPT accessible through a web browser at a URL determined by the servlet's base URL followed by /ipt (e.g., http://localhost:8080/ipt).
 If the installation was successful, the initial IPT setup page will appear in a web browser using the IPT's URL.
 ## Set up the IPT for the first time